Panzerschrek/U-00DC-Sprache/source/compilers_common_lib/README.md

 Thus this internal LLD can't be used as general linker for producing arbitrary executables from arbitrary input object files.
 A proper external linker should be used instead (ld, link.exe, etc).

-Generally if an Ü program uses some parts written in C or C++ it's recommended to use a C++ linker to produce result executable file, rather than using the Ü compiler as linker.
+Generally if an Ü program uses some parts written in C or C++ it's recommended to use a C++ compiler/linker to produce result executable file, rather than using the Ü compiler as linker.

 ### Embedded ustlib implementation functions